boazbk/tcs/lec_03a_computing_every_function.md

 ### Conditional statements {#ifstatementsec }

 Another sorely missing feature in NAND-CIRC is a conditional statement such as the `if`/`then` constructs that are found in many programming languages.
-However, using procedure, we can obtain an ersatz if/then construct.
+However, using procedures, we can obtain an ersatz if/then construct.
 First we can compute the function $IF:\{0,1\}^3 \rightarrow \{0,1\}$ such that $IF(a,b,c)$ equals $b$ if $a=1$ and $c$ if $a=0$.

 > ### { .pause }